jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 <br>I'm a Research Fellow at the [Centre for the Governance of AI (GovAI)](https://www.governance.ai/).
 Within the [GovAI Policy Team](https://www.governance.ai/post/announcing-the-govai-policy-team), I lead the workstream on corporate governance.

 Before joining GovAI, I was seconded to the UK Cabinet Office to support their work on AI regulation, and interned at DeepMind’s Public Policy team.
-I also helped found the [Legal Priorities Project](https://www.legalpriorities.org/), where I'm still a Research Affiliate and board member, and worked as a Consultant at KPMG Law.
+I also helped found the [Legal Priorities Project](https://www.legalpriorities.org/), where I'm still a Research Affiliate and board member.

 I'm currently wrapping up my PhD in law at Goethe University Frankfurt, supervised by Professor [Tobias Troeger](https://www.jura.uni-frankfurt.de/43943776/Chair).
 I hold a law degree from Heidelberg University and have studied economics at the University of Zurich.